 Sara Watchorn says

 Brilliant suggestions for generating geographical and cultural curiosity, cultivating social skills, and, of course, playing!
-You have triggered ideas for me including incorporating crafts from around the world for children’s quests.
+You have triggered ideas for me to keep a group of children busy including incorporating crafts from around the world for children’s quests.
 Thank you!